 About us

-Drumscrib is a team of one man, for now.
+Drumscrib is a one-person team, for now.

 February 1, 2023